ashokr2003/face_emotion_detector/README.md

 Summary
 This project uses Python and Deep Learning to detect human facial emotions from video or webcam input.
 It runs as a web application using Flask, displaying the results in the browser.
-This is a practical AI project example that is useful for learning and showcasing in a portfolio.